xsf/xmpp-providers-website/content/faq.md

 For properties such as the web registration or the website language versions, there must be links.
 And there have to be statements e.g. about the service price or the support channels on the provider's website.

-If properties are not verifiable, they are seen as not available which often results in a bad category.
+If properties are not verifiable, they are seen as not available which often results in a bad [category](#in-which-categories-can-providers-be).
-Verifiable properties must meet specific criteria we decided on for a good user experience.
+Verifiable properties must meet specific {{< external-link text="criteria" url="https://invent.kde.org/melvo/xmpp-providers#criteria" >}} we decided on for a good user experience.

 The criteria are used to answer different questions.
 Here are some of them: